THE TRAVELING PROFESSOR

 - It is the responsibility of all travelers to meet visa requirements of any and all countries they may be connecting through to/from their tour destination.

-Travelers are encouraged to bring multiple photocopies of passports on trips.
+Travelers are encouraged to bring multiple photocopies of passports and other travel documents on trips.

 TOUR DESCRIPTIONS AND INFORMATION